apache/incubator-teaclave-sgx-sdk/documents/sgx_in_mesalock_linux.md

 1. Build Rust SGX applications in dev environment, such as Rust SGX docker container.
 2. Run Rust SGX application in Mesalock Linux docker container.

-For now, both the Rust SGX docker container and Mesalock Linux docker container are derived from `ubuntu:16.04`.
-So there should be no compatibility issues.

 Step 1 is trivial.

 For step 2, the Intel AESM service is required.
 Technically, Intel AESM service listens at a domain socket `/var/run/aesmd/aesm.socket` and provide service via this domain socket.
 To interact with CPU, Intel AESM service needs to access `/dev/isgx`.